AlivadTheImpala/school_vault/UX Chapter 1.md

 2. The new version is worse
 3. No difference between versions: user experience may not be whats impacting a newer product, other factors may need to be addressed.

+# 1.4 Metrics for Everyone
+It may seem daunting to go out and research in order to find the metrics you need for whatever it is your working on.
+But you can utilize the book in order to function as a guide for your project.
+There are services that can do the data collection for you!